When I first heard about teaching ESL online about 3 years ago, I was intrigued but skeptical.

 While this may seem obvious, online ESL teachers come from all backgrounds and may not have as much B&M classroom experience or specific experience with teaching kids (virtually or not).
 How much experience or knowledge in teaching pedagogy an online teacher needs varies widely from company to company and is a topic I’ll review in a future post.

 While the parents of online ESL students have high expectations and want to see their students actively learning, most also understand that kids do “kid things” sometimes and are not robots that follow every single command 100%.
-If a student scribbles on the screen a little bit, shows you a toy, etc., those are great ways to engage them in their interests and doesn’t automatically need to be discouraged!
+If a student scribbles on the screen a little bit, shows you a toy, etc., those are great ways to engage them in their interests and the behavior doesn’t automatically need to be discouraged!
 If they are continuously distracted, however, most companies have different positive reinforcement techniques (such as reward systems) to help redirect in a friendly and developmentally-appropriate way.

 7. Having a back-up source of income/savings/etc.